 As a university student in the Digital Age, you need to be able to think critically about the resources and information that you use as part of your studies and research.
 It is important for you to be able to differentiate sources of information.
 Your writing needs to be able to reflect other ideas and arguments, yet showcase your own opinion, utilising other sources work to bring your ideas to the fore.
 This cannot be done unless you question what you read, and synthase the thoughts of your sources to underpin your own writing.

 Learning to be a critical thinker is one of the most important skills you can gain as a university student, if not the most.
-The Skills Centre has developed a two-hour workshop to help you to develop these skills.
+The Skills Centre has developed a 1hour 30-minute workshop to help you to develop these skills.